wbzhou2001/wbzhou2001.github.io/index.md

 ## Short Bio

-My name is Wenbin Zhou, I am a Ph.D. student at [Heinz College of Information Systems and Public Policy](https://www.heinz.cmu.edu/) of [Carnegie Mellon University](https://www.cmu.edu/), where I am fortunate to have [Woody Zhu](https://sites.google.com/view/woodyzhu) and [Peter Zhang](https://www.andrew.cmu.edu/user/yunz2/) as my advisors.
+I am a Ph.D. student at [Heinz College of Information Systems and Public Policy](https://www.heinz.cmu.edu/) of [Carnegie Mellon University](https://www.cmu.edu/), where I am fortunate to have [Woody Zhu](https://sites.google.com/view/woodyzhu) and [Peter Zhang](https://www.andrew.cmu.edu/user/yunz2/) as my advisors.
 Prior to joining Carnegie Mellon University, I obtained my B.S. in Statistics at [The School of Management](http://en.business.ustc.edu.cn/main.htm) of [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2023.

 ## Research Interests